adalal80/Gravity/_posts/2016-10-12-IowaLiquorSales.md

 4. 2015 City Population
 5. 2015 Yearly Per Capita Income per County

-The target variable is: Bottles Sold
+#The target variable
+Bottles Sold, which is the sum of all bottles sold per store number

 # Unique Items per Store
 This predictor looks at all unique items per store number and using it as a proxy variable for store size.
 Hypothesis is that this predictor should be positively correlated with Bottles Sold.